-What's The Ukraine Story About?
-Trump Says It's Biden.
-Democrats Say It's Trump
+Trump And The Ukraine Call — What Happened And What's Next?

 The president turned up the volume later in the day after a meeting with Polish President Andrzej Duda.

 "Joe Biden and his son are corrupt," Trump said.
 "But the fake news doesn't want to report it because they are Democrats.
-If that ever happened — if a Republican ever did what Joe Biden did, if a Republican ever said what Joe Biden said, they'd be getting the electric chair by right now."
+If that ever happened — if a Republican ever did what Joe Biden did, if a Republican ever said what Joe Biden said — they'd be getting the electric chair by right now."

-Democrats press for more
+House Democrats demand more

 Meanwhile in Washington on Monday, Democrats said they were willing to issue subpoenas to get more information about the White House's talks with the leadership of Ukraine.

-House Democratic Chairmen Eliot Engel, Adam Schiff and Elijah Cummings said their Foreign Affairs, intelligence and Oversight Committees want documents at once from Pompeo and the State Department.
+House Democratic Chairmen Eliot Engel, Adam Schiff and Elijah Cummings said their Foreign Affairs, Intelligence and Oversight committees, respectively, want documents at once from Pompeo and the State Department.

 "Due to the urgent and grave nature of these allegations, our committees will have no choice but to move towards compulsory process this week unless the department produces the documents we have requested," the House chairmen wrote.